Pop Will Eat Itself: Industrial influence: 1994–1995

 PWEI's political stance became more explicit with the release of the single "Ich Bin Ein Auslander".
-A collaboration with Asian group Fun-Da-Mental, the song had anti-Nazi styled lyrics and reached the UK Top 30.
-A different version of this song later appeared as the opening track on the 1994 album, Dos Dedos Mis Amigos.
-The album peaked at No. 11 in the UK Albums Chart and spawned their then final single release, "Everything's Cool", which became their ninth Top 30 UK hit.
-The band also collaborated with The Prodigy on the track "Their Law", featured in their breakthrough second album Music For The Jilted Generation.
-This track also had political content, serving as a protest against Great Britain's Criminal Justice And Public order Act 1994, which had criminalised rave culture.
+A collaboration with Asian group Fun-Da-Mental, the song contains anti-Nazi lyrics and reached the UK Top 30.
+A different version of the song later appeared as the opening track on Pop Will Eat Itself's 1994 album Dos Dedos Mis Amigos.
+The album peaked at No. 11 in the UK Albums Chart and spawned the final single release of the band's first era, "Everything's Cool", which became their ninth Top 30 UK hit.
+The band also collaborated with the Prodigy on the track "Their Law", featured on the Prodigy's breakthrough second album Music for the Jilted Generation.
+The track's lyrics are a protest against the Criminal Justice and Public Order Act 1994, which was believed to have criminalised rave culture.

-The band found some new popularity after signing with Trent Reznor's Nothing Records in the US, and touring with Nine Inch Nails, as well as having their songs used on the PlayStation game Loaded.
-In March 1995 the band released the Dos Dedos Mis Amigos remix album Two Fingers My Friends! which featured remixes by The Orb, Apollo 440 and Renegade Soundwave.
-Crabb left the band in 1995 - originally proposing to contribute in a non-touring capacity due to fatherhood - but the band replaced him with Kerry Hammond on guitar and backing vocals, with Mansell taking over full vocal duties.
-The band decided to split in May 1996 (with 12 songs recorded and mixed in a state of near completion), and toured the UK briefly in June 1996 with a final live show at Roskilde.
-At this point, their set contained several unreleased songs from the unfinished album.
-Two tracks from this period were released at the time, a cover version of Gary Numan's "Friends", released on the 1997 tribute album Random, and an instrumental track called "Zero Return" on a magazine sampler.
-In 2013, the songs from the unfinished album were assembled into a bonus disc with the reissue of "Dos Dedos Mis Amigos", comprising the 'unreleased 1996 album', now titled A Lick of the Old Cassette Box.
+The band found some new popularity after signing with Trent Reznor's Nothing Records in the U.S. and touring with Nine Inch Nails, as well as having their songs included in the PlayStation game Loaded.
+In March 1995, the band released the Dos Dedos Mis Amigos remix album Two Fingers My Friends!, which features remixes by the Orb, Apollo 440 and Renegade Soundwave.
+Crabb left the band in 1995, originally proposing to contribute in a non-touring capacity because of his parental commitments, but the band replaced him with Kerry Hammond on guitar and backing vocals, with Mansell taking full vocal duties.
+The band split in May 1996 (with 12 songs recorded and mixed in a state of near completion) and toured the UK briefly in June 1996 with a final live show at Roskilde.
+The band's set contained several unreleased songs from the unfinished album.
+Two tracks from this period were released, a cover version of Gary Numan's "Friends", released on the 1997 tribute album Random, and the instrumental track "Zero Return" on a magazine sampler.
+In 2013, the songs from the unfinished album were assembled into a bonus disc with the reissue of Dos Dedos Mis Amigos, comprising the unreleased 1996 album, now titled A Lick of the Old Cassette Box.

 Disbanded: 1996

 Crabb concentrated on his ambient side project Golden Claw Musics.
-After the rest of the band split in 1996, March and Townshend went on to form the big beat band Bentley Rhythm Ace.
-Townshend also released two solo albums and Mansell wrote film scores, including Requiem for a Dream, π, Doom, The Fountain, The Wrestler, Moon, and Black Swan.
+After the rest of the band split in 1996, March and Townshend formed the big beat band Bentley Rhythm Ace.
+Townshend also released two solo albums and Mansell wrote film scores, including those for Requiem for a Dream, π, Doom, The Fountain, The Wrestler, Moon and Black Swan.